maxle5/maxle5/README.md

 - 👋 Hi, I’m @maxle5
 - 👀 I enjoy building things in .NET, Vue.js, Docker, and more
-- 🌱 I’m currently learning rust for some personal side-projects!
+- 🌱 I'm current having fun learning more about:
+    - Rust
+    - NixOs
+    - NeoVim
+    - Maui (.NET)

 <!---
 maxle5/maxle5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.